mwanyumba7/mwanyumba7/README.md

 <br>

 ## Recent Work

+- [Streamlining Data Analysis with Simple ML for Sheets](https://www.eventbrite.com/e/streamlining-data-analysis-with-simple-ml-for-sheets-tickets-649937258837) In this session hosted by [Space Ya Tech](https://twitter.com/spaceyatech) I talked how you can apply the power of machine learning to your data in Google Sheets in just a few clicks.
+I explored the following with live demos: Predicting missing Values, Spotting abnormal values, Forecasting Values, Training and understanding a model from your data.
+Atendees were able to learn how to leverage the add-on on Google Sheets to bring the power of Machine Learning to where there data is.

 - [A Gentle Introduction to Neural Networks](https://youtu.be/_L5Kfy0gpWY) In this session hosted by GDSC UNILAK, I covered an introductory session to the atendees about Neural Networks.
 Covering the essentials explaining the concepts of Neurons, common activation functions  , layers and loss & Optimizer functions.
 I did a demo on building a simple Neuron Network and each participant was able to build their machine learning model with neural networks.